 It is safe to say that if you were to ask 100 people what they know about axe throwing the majority would likely mention either native Indians as depicted (unfairly) in old western movies or a blood soaked horror movie from the 1980s or 90s.
-Whilst it is certainly possible that axes were used in those types of movies, today axe throwing is not only a hugely popular pastime at Axe Throwing Sydney, but also a competitive sport.
+Whilst it is certainly possible that axes were used in those types of movies, today axe throwing is not only a hugely popular pastime but also a competitive sport.

 It may surprise many of you reading this that throwing axes is something which people do for fun, and possibly more surprising to you that it is played competitively with leagues and competitions taking place in just about every continent.
 There is even a world axe throwing championship which started in 2017 and sees competitors from all around the world take part.